Cisco ACI

 The concept of SDN separates these two planes, i.e., the control and forwarding planes are decoupled.
 This allows the networking devices in the forwarding path to focus solely on packet forwarding.
 An out-of-band network uses a separate controller ( orchestration system ) to set up the policies and controls.
 Hence, the forwarding plane has the correct information to forward packets efficiently.

 In addition, it allows the network control plane to be moved to a centralized controller on a server instead of residing on the same box carrying out the forwarding.
-The movement of the intelligence ( control plane ) of the data plane network devices to a controller enables companies to use low-cost, commodity hardware in the forwarding path.
-A significant benefit is that SDN separates the data and control plane enabling new use cases.
+Moving the intelligence ( control plane ) of the data plane network devices to a controller enables companies to use low-cost, commodity hardware in the forwarding path.
+A significant benefit is that SDN separates the data and control plane, enabling new use cases.

 A centralized computation and management plane makes more sense than a centralized control plane.